Medical information

 FAQs

-When disability is one of the reasons for workplace discipline or potential termination, the employer must consider the employee’s medical information or documents about their disability or absence.
+When disability is one of the reasons for workplace discipline or potential termination, the employer must consider the employee’s medical information about their disability or absence.
 The employer cannot simply discipline or terminate an employee based on the employee’s absence record.
 Employers have a duty to accommodate employees with disabilities to the point of undue hardship.
 For more information, refer to the Duty to accommodate at work page.

 An employee who feels they are being terminated or disciplined for a disability-related absence should provide the employer with medical information to support their claim.
-An employee with a mental health or addiction issue that is affecting their ability to work should get help from a doctor or addictions expert.
+An employee with a mental health or addiction issue that is affecting their ability to work should be encouraged to get help from a doctor or addictions expert.
 They should also provide information about their disability to their employer as soon as possible.

 If you have questions about privacy issues, refer to the Office of the Information and Privacy Commissioner.

-Conflicting medical opinions are common, such as between a family doctor and a specialist, between two specialists, or between a Workers’ Compensation Board (WCB) doctor and an independent doctor.
 Usually, an employer will accept the opinion of an independent specialist who practices in the area of the employee’s disability over the opinion of a family doctor.
 If two specialists give conflicting information, it may be necessary to choose another specialist whom the employee and employer agree on to resolve the conflict.

 In complex medical situations, employers may require more detailed medical information from their employees.
 Employees may look into: